infiniflow/ragflow/README.md

 3. Build the pre-built Docker images and start up the server:

-   > The command below downloads the dev version Docker image for RAGFlow slim (`dev-slim`).
+   > The command below downloads the nightly version Docker image for RAGFlow slim (`v0.14.1-slim`).
 Note that RAGFlow slim Docker images do not include embedding models or Python libraries and hence are approximately 1GB in size.

    ```bash